Looking for things to do in Amarillo, Texas? I really enjoyed spending a weekend in this fun little city!

 Hello, Instagram.
 One of the most popular Amarillo attractions is the perfect place for your next ‘Gram-worthy photo.

-Located on the outskirts of Amarillo, this art installation (free entrance) features almost a dozen old Cadillacs half-buried nose-first in the dirt.
-It was created in the mid-70s by artists who were part of an art group called the Ant Farm, and funded by local millionaire Stanley Marsh 3 (who later was allegedly involved in some shady stuff involving young children, yuck).
+Located on the outskirts of Amarillo, this art installation (free entry) features almost a dozen old Cadillacs half-buried nose-first in the dirt.
+It was created in the mid-70s by artists who were part of an art group called the Ant Farm, and funded by local millionaire Stanley Marsh III (who later was allegedly involved in some shady stuff involving young children, yuck).

 You can pick up one of the spray cans on the ground (or bring your own) and leave your own mark on the cars, now thick with decades of graffiti.